truefoundry/truefoundry-docs/experiment-tracking/compare-runs/compare-metrics.md

 ![Comparing Runs](../../assets/run-compare-metrics.png)

-You can selects the set of runs you want to compare by selecting or deselecting the checkbox.
+You can select the runs you want to compare by selecting or deselecting the checkbox.